eugeneyan/framework-comparison/README.md

 - Have a single table for the data
 - Not have features for table deletes or overwrites once the single table has been initialized

+> Also see the detailed writeup and some thoughts [here](https://eugeneyan.com/writing/web-frameworks/).

 ## Setup
 ```
 # Install Python + FastAPI + FastHTML